pjakiela/ECON523/exercises/E4-DD2.md

 In this exercise, we're going to replicate the difference-in-differences analysis from [Does a ban on informal health providers save lives?
 Evidence from Malawi](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4677333/) by Professor Susan Godlonton and Dr. Edward Okeke.
+The authors estimate the impact of Malawi's 2007 ban on traditional birth attendants (TBAs) on a range of birth outcomes.
 At the end of the exercise, we'll export our regression results to word using the `esttab` command.
 An overview of the use of `esttab` is available [here](https://pjakiela.github.io/stata/regression-table.html).